franckya/openNMS/index.md

 ### About the Author

-View my profile and contact me directly for any inquiry [Email](https://franckya.github.io/Yannick_Djomo/).
+View my profile and contact me directly for any inquiry [Profile](https://franckya.github.io/Yannick_Djomo/).

 ### Support or Contact

 Having trouble with Pages?
-Check out the support page[d](https://www.opennms.com/support/) or [contact support](sales@opennms.com) and we’ll help you sort it out.
+Check out the [support page](https://www.opennms.com/support/) or [contact support](sales@opennms.com), and we’ll help you sort it out.